openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

     * `locale`: OPTIONAL.
 String value that identifies language of this object represented as language tag values defined in BCP47 [@!RFC5646].
 There MUST be only one object with the same language identifier.
 * `order`: OPTIONAL.
 An array of claims.display.name values that lists them in the order they should be displayed by the Wallet.

-Any Credential Metadata Object of format `ldp_vc` MUST be processed using full JSON-LD processing.
+Any Supported Credentials Object of Credential format `ldp_vc` MUST be processed using full JSON-LD processing.

-The following is a non-normative example of a Credential Metadata Object of type `ldp_vc`.
+The following is a non-normative example of a Supported Credentials Object of type `ldp_vc`.

 <{{examples/credential_metadata_ldp_vc.json}}

 #### Issuer Initiated Issuance Request {#issuer_initiated_issuance_ldp_vc}

-The following additional claims are defined for this credential format.
+The following additional claims are defined for this Credential format.

 * `credential_definition`: REQUIRED.
 JSON Object containing (and isolating) the detailed description of the credential type.
 This object MUST be processed using full JSON-LD processing.
 It consists of the following sub claims: